yhc19850706/jedipus/README.md

 * MIXED: Pools are managed for both masters and slave nodes.
 Calls are load balanced across both master and slave pools.
 Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.SLAVES`.
 When overriding with `ReadMode.SLAVES` and no slave pools are available the master pool is used.

 ######Gotchas
 * All commands issued within a single lambda should be idempotent.
-If they are not, split them into separate calls, use a pipelined transaction, use a Lua script, or compile a new C Module.
+If they are not, split them into separate calls, use a pipelined transaction, use a Lua script, or compile a C Module.
 * ASK redirects within pipelines are not supported, instead an `UnhandledAskNodeException` is thrown.
 The reason for this is that even if all of the keys point to the same slot Redis requires a new ASKING request in front of each command.
 It is cleaner to let the user handle recovery rather than injecting ASKING requests internally.
 See this [integration test](src/integ/java/com/fabahaba/jedipus/cluster/RedisClusterTest.java#L539) for an example of how to recover.
 MOVE redirects are supported within pipelines.
 * If only using CLIENT REPLY OFF your client will be oblivious to slot migrations.
 If you want to be resilient to re-partitioning, refresh the slot cache at a frequency you can tolerate.